BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 More recently I saw a YouTube video about Gradle where they just did things but never really explained.
-You know the kind of people who have memorized the entire unix command-line suite and use it effortlessly without every looking anything up?
+You know the kind of people who have memorized the entire Unix command-line suite and use it effortlessly without every looking anything up?
 That seemed to be what I was watching, and it wasn't reassuring.

-Finally the Chinese publisher of *On Java 8* asked me to add a final chapter on Java 11.
+The Chinese publisher of *On Java 8* asked me to add a final chapter on Java 11.
 As I began digging into that, I realized I would need to extract the examples into a separate repository with its own Gradle build.
 I really didn't want to ask for help this time (mostly because the helpers nearest to hand have expressed significant distaste for working with Gradle).
 So I decided to commit and take the time to figure it out and understand it, at least far enough for me to handle the Java 11 chapter.